scriptorum/flaxen/README.md

 	.add(Offset.center());
 ```

+An image is normally placed with the upper-left corner matching the position.
+In this case, the entity is given a center offset, which the RenderingSystem takes into account when drawing the Image.
+Offset is an optional component.

 To show part of an image, say a sprite on a sprite sheet, you could add a [clipping region](http://haxepunk.com/documentation/api/com/haxepunk/graphics/Image.html#new) to the image:

 ```haxe